great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 - **Schema Evolution**: Evolving business requirements often necessitate changes in data schemas, which if not managed correctly, can lead to significant disruptions.
 Schema changes can break data pipelines and lead to data compatibility issues.
 Implementing a structured process for schema versioning and maintaining backward compatibility can help ensure that these changes are less disruptive.

+- **Relying Solely on Schema Validation**: One common pitfall is the over-reliance on schema validation as the sole mechanism for data quality assurance.
+While schema validation ensures structural integrity, it does not account for semantic correctness.
+To achieve comprehensive data quality, combine schema validation with semantic checks at the field level, such as validating value ranges, patterns, and relationships between fields.

 - **Logging and Monitoring**: Even the best validation setup can fail without proper logging and monitoring.
 Undetected schema validation failures can propagate through the data pipeline unnoticed, leading to broader issues.
 Detailed logging and real-time monitoring are essential to create an audit trail and enable quick detection and resolution of schema validation problems, maintaining the integrity of your data pipelines.

 **Additional Resources on the Web**: